Stefan KrastanovAssistant Professor at UMass Amherst

 Harvard's School of Engineering and Applied Sciences Cambridge, Massachusetts

 Member of Dirk Englund's group at MIT and Prineha Narang's group at Harvard.
 Work on photonic architectures for quantum computing with potential for room temperature realizations as well as more general noise mitigation in quantum hardware.
 Dealing with problems of control, error correction, networking, and algorithm design.
-Main publications below, with upcoming work on noise modeling, quantum control, entanglement generation and purification.
+Main publications below (see last page for complete list).

-- Room-Temperature Photonic Logical Qubits via Second-Order Nonlinearities, Nature Communications, accepted Nov 2020 a paradigm for room-temperature photonic quantum logic that significantly simplifies the realization of various quantum circuits, and in particular, of error correction.
+- Room-Temperature Photonic Logical Qubits via Second-Order Nonlinearities, Nature Communications, 2021 a paradigm for room-temperature photonic quantum logic that significantly simplifies the realization of various quantum circuits, and in particular, of error correction.

 Member of Prof. Liang Jiang's group.
 Work on quantum computing and communication, optimal control, parameter estimation, quantum circuit design, error correction.
-Main publications below (see ORCID for complete list).
+Main publications below (see last page for complete list).